Released 2005. Director: Clint Eastwood

 FOLLOWING THE MOODY MASTERPIECE MYSTIC RIVER only the year before, Clint Eastwood returns with another magnum opus.
 Million Dollar baby is a work that finds its way into a deep, dark place in your heart and stays there, quietly.

 Ostensibly a boxing movie, Eastwood reveals his secret only in the last third, by which time he has drawn us into an inner circle between three characters we've come to care about.
 Frank is a retired boxing trainer who now runs a small gym.
-His old friend Scrap used to be quiet a boxer, now living his last days in a back room at the gym.
+His old friend Scrap used to be quite a boxer, now living his last days in a back room at the gym.
 And then's there's Maggie, a waitress with not much money, education or anything really, except for a dogged determination to be a boxer.

 Maggie is too old to train and Frank refuses to train a female.
 But Maggie shows up every day and finally Scrap convinces Frank to give Maggie a break.
 The friendship between them grows hesitantly in the half light and shadows of the seedy gym.
 An earthy, grey tone pervades the scenes like a portent of the murky conumdrum that will eventually befall these ordinary, unassuming people.